 - Support – Your website often represents your livelihood.
 Perhaps you’re running an online store, or hosting a blog that brings in money.
 If you rely on your website for income, you need to know that there’s a powerful support team behind the scenes.
 You need to trust them.
 If your website is down, you need to call them and have it back online immediately.
 Start looking at reviews and interviews with web users.
 Find out who has the best customer support and help service.

 - Uptime – A website lives or dies by its uptime.
 If your site goes down, even for a short period of time, you could lose lots of potential sales.
-The best web hosts boast an ‘uptime’ of 99%.
-That’s your minimum target.
-After all, your website should be online all the time.
+That is why your minimum target should be an ‘uptime of 99%’, which is often offered by the best web hosts like WPX Hosting–you can check out their reviews by looking up website fueled by WPX on the Web.

 - Shared, VPS, or dedicated servers – As we mentioned previously, your web host is the plot of land your website sits on.
 Now, there are a few different plots of land you can buy.
 The first is a shared server.
 That means you’ll build your site on the same plot of land as hundreds of other websites.
 You’ll use the same resources and share the weight of web traffic.
 A VPS server is private corner within a shared server, fenced off just for you.
 As such, it’s a little more reliable.
 Lastly, you can opt for a dedicated server, which is an entire plot of land all to yourself.
 You’ll have to search hard for cheap dedicated servers, but it’s the best choice for a big business.